GordonWangch/MSTP-Net/README.md

 Make sure that in the config file:

-1. mode: ‘eval’.
-Or we can add -m eval to the end of the above instruction.
+1. `mode: ‘eval’`.
+Or we can add `-m eval` to the end of the above instruction.
-2. model_name is the model you want to use.
+2. `model_name` is the model you want to use.
-3. evaluation.model_path is the path of the ckpt file, and preferably an absolute path.
+3. `evaluation.model_path` is the path of the ckpt file, and preferably an absolute path.

 The pre-trained models corresponding to the four artifacts are available [here.](https://gin.g-node.org/gordon-won/MSTP-Net_pre-trained_model)